-If you do not see you product listed below, make sure to check the product's page where we have specifications for each product's care.
-If the answer is not there, please feel free to reach out to us!
+If you do not see your product listed below, make sure to check the product's page where we have specifications for each product's care.
+If the answer is not there, please reach out to us!

 HI!
 Thank you for visiting our Care Instructions Page.
 We know artisanal products may require some special attention to be able to preserve their beauty, and, because of their artisanal nature, they do not include a "care instruction label".
-This is why we created this page that will hopefully answer all your questions and share recommendations that artisans have shared with us concerning caring for your products.
+This is why we created this page that will hopefully answer all your questions, which include recommendations that artisans have shared with us concerning caring for your products.
 Do not hesitate to reach out to us if you have more questions, we would be glad to help however we can!

 Pro tip from artisans for Otomí embroidered products: